Eigenvalues of Heckman-Polychronakos operators: Sums of eigenvalues

 \begin{proof}[Proof of Theorem \ref{Theorem_Traces_distinct}] We use Lemma \ref{Lemma_projector} and compute $\mathrm{Trace}_{V_\lambda} \left[\pi_\tau T_1^m\right]$ combining \eqref{eq_x4} with \eqref{eq_projector}.
-The computation is based on the observation that $V_\lambda$ is isomorphic to the regular representation of $S_N$, and therefore in the trace computation all products of $g$ and $(1,j)$ not equal to the identity permutation do not give any contribution.
+The computation is based on the observation that $V_\lambda$ is isomorphic to the regular representation of $S_N$, because for distinct permutations $\sigma\in S_N$, their actions on $x_1^{\lambda_1}\cdots x_N^{\lambda_N}$ give distinct monomials.
+Therefore, in the trace computation all products of $g$ and $(1,j)$ not equal to the identity permutation do not give any contribution.

 Let us compute $(T_1)^m x^{\gamma}$ for $\gamma=(\gamma_1,\gamma_2,\dots,\gamma_N)$.
 We have